zakacat/FundamentalsCapstone/DESIGNPLAN.md

 - *In the end, I had needed to instantiate an observer for the livedata to alter the textviews as required in the onChanged method call...
 Sometimes, I get caught up in the attempts and I just keep trying things without full thought until I get something going*

 - *I should be documenting as I go, but I am not.
 I think that now that I am this stage, I should maybe stop, organize my files, document them to the best of my knowledge, and maybe draw some diagrams to represent the logic flow of my app thus far...*

+**June 13 / 2021**

+- *For potential cleanup in the future - I don't think that I need to use separate layout files for the fragments.
+I think that I can use just one as they all just display a RecyclerView. - I deleted these excess layout files.
+They were indeed unneccesary*

+- *I am going to go through my files and do a rough commenting out of the code (as boring as that may seem) as not to get to far ahead of myself.
+And I think that I would like to start on the Settings Activity so my source files are going to start to get congested.*

+- *I need to add and inflate the menu in detail Activity*

+- *I added the menu and an up arrow to direct back to main activity.
+I also rid the toolbar menu of the add recipe and clear all recipe options as it doesn't make much sense to have those here.
+Though it might be nice to have an option to delete the recipe that the user is currently on. -To navigate back to main and then delete the card/recipe*

+- *I am just reviewing the code that I have, deleteing useless code, and documenting briefly*

+- *Questions to come back to : What is a context?
+What is a bundle?
+What is a savedState?
+What is an application (in the sense of the object)?
+What is the... etc*

+**June 14 / 2021**

+- *This morning I will be working on integrating the settings menu (Which I am not quite sure what I Will be putting in there), but it will be nice to have it there anyways for now.
+I do want a dark theme I suppose...*

+- *It looks like a should implement what is neccesary for displaying this app on a tablet...
+But I will have to change a few things, like changing the layout manager to be a Grid or staggered grid.
+I will also want to change that some of the menu options are visible in the app bar in tablet mode.*